Kronuz/Xapiand/docs/_docs/faq.md

 ---
+### Why I don't see the responses when I create/update objects?
+For performance reasons, newly created or edited objects are not returned in the response.
+If you wish to get objects echoed in the response, turn on the `--echo` option, pass `?echo` query param or increase verbosity to level 4 or higher (`-vvvv` or --verbosity=4).

+---
+### Why the responses are unformatted JSON one-liners?
+For performance reasons, to see pretty formatted responses use `--pretty` option, pass `?pretty` query param or increase verbosity to level 4 or higher (`-vvvv` or --verbosity=4).

+---
 ### Do I need to pay to get a license?
 No, {{ site.name }} is free and open source (MIT license)